ken-capmo/config/README.md

 2. Create a dangerfile in the root of the repo with the following content:

 ```
-const { dangerJs } = require('@capmo/config/Danger/backend');
+const { dangerJs } = require('@capmo/config/Danger/dangerfile');

 dangerJs();
 ```

-There are currently three separate dangerfiles: mobile, web and backend.
-The difference is in the check for labels and that backend has also a version check.
+The above-mentioned dangerfile is a general one which can be generally used in any regular code repository.

-3. Add the following to the circleci config:
+1. Add the following to the circleci config:

 ```
 - run: